Welcome to Walk Liberty!

 Walk Liberty is an interactive, online portal that showcases the rich history, public spaces, and dynamic and eclectic businesses of Liberty Village.
 Get outside, explore the neighbourhood and support your local businesses.

 The King Street Subway, to the east, was built in 1888 to solve a major traffic problem, where King Street crossed several railway lines and yard tracks.
 The elimination of this dangerous crossing allowed streetcar service to continue westward from Dovercourt Road, serving Liberty Village and south Parkdale and was the one of the first of many underpasses built along Toronto’s rail corridors to eliminate such dangers.
+The Subway allowed for new electric streetcar service to reach Liberty Village in 1894, extending west to Roncesvalles Avenue and south to the Exhibition Grounds at the end of Dufferin Street.
+Another streetcar route, Dovercourt, terminated at nearby King and Shaw Streets.
+The streetcars helped bringing workers to the front doors of Liberty Village factories.

 Next to this signpost are two examples of Liberty Village’s public art initiatives.
-“Emerging” by Liberty Village resident Michael Golland reflects Liberty Village’s transformation from its past and the human spirit of those who live and work here.
-“Milieu” by artist P Fortune, is one of a series of 14 artists’ benches commissioned by the Liberty Village BIA in 2019.
-“Milieu” features Liberty Village’s street grid and highlights the famous Inglis billboard, which stood by the Gardiner Expressway until 2014.
+Emerging by Liberty Village resident Michael Golland reflects Liberty Village’s transformation from its past and the human spirit of those who live and work here.
+Milieu by artist P Fortune, is one of a series of 14 artists’ benches commissioned by the Liberty Village BIA in 2019.
+Milieu features Liberty Village’s street grid and highlights the famous Inglis billboard, which stood by the Gardiner Expressway until 2014.

 Learn more about the Inglis Billboard at Stop 1: East Liberty Street and Strachan Avenue